HomeInfoInteresting Facts About Lightning

 Interesting Facts About Lightning

 Would you like to know some interesting facts about lightning?
-Well, it’s a beautiful sight to see all right, but it’s also rather dangerous and unpredictable, and can be quite impossible to predict.
+Well, it’s a beautiful sight to see all right, but it’s also rather dangerous and unpredictable and can be quite impossible to predict.
 Today scientists all over the world are gathering information on lightning, monitoring the temperature, and even creating it artificially in laboratories.
 This article will tell you some interesting facts about lightning.

 Did you know that each year, our earth experiences almost an average of 25 million lightning strikes?
 This is during an average of 100,000 thunderstorms!
 That roughly translates to almost a hundred lightning bolts per second.
 Makes you quake in your shoes, doesn’t it?
 You would also be surprised to know that when lightning strikes, thunder can be heard from about 12 miles away from the starting point.
-The average length of a bolt of lightning is almost a quarter of a second – and there are 3-4 strikes usually.
+The average length of a bolt of lightning is almost a quarter of a second – and there are 3 to 4 strikes usually.

 Lightning also travels at a frighteningly high speed – approximately 60,000 miles per second and the average length of a single lightning bolt is 2-3 miles.
 Plus, the temperature can get really high too!
-It might reach 50,000 degrees Fahrenheit, and that’s 5 times the temperature of the surface of the sun! a single lightning bolt usually travels through twisted paths in the air – these can be as wide as the breadth of a finger, or as wide as six or ten miles.
+It might reach 50,000 degrees Fahrenheit, and that’s 5 times the temperature of the surface of the sun!
+A single lightning bolt usually travels through twisted paths in the air – these can be as wide as the breadth of a finger, or as wide as six or ten miles.
 That’s quite a range, isn’t it?

 Have you seen “Sweet Home Alabama”?
 If you have, then you know about the scene where Reese Witherspoon and Josh Lucas dig up a glass ball from the sand, after the lightning has struck.
 Well, that is actually based on fact, as glass does really form when lightning strikes sandy soil.
 If you ever walk on the beach right after a storm, you might actually be able to dig up bits of glass.
 And if you’re out in a storm and you’re scared of the lightning, you would do well to know that if your clothes are wet, the lightning will harm you less.

-In March 1991, there were more than 15,000 lightning strikes in a six-hour continuous storm that raged over Iowa, Wisconsin, Illinois and Missouri.
+In March 1991, there were more than 15,000 lightning strikes in a six-hour continuous storm that raged over Iowa, Wisconsin, Illinois, and Missouri.
 During that time, the skies had constant lightning.
 The Empire State Building, in New York City, gets hit by lightning almost 23 times a year.
 Do you think our earth is the only planet to be subject to lightning?
 Well, think again.
 Planets like Venus, Uranus, Jupiter and Saturn do get hit by lightning too.

 Lightning has some very interesting beliefs from history.
-For instance, the ancient Aztec civilization believing that lightning and the dead went hand in hand, and the lightning split the earth, and went into its very depths.
+For instance, the ancient Aztec civilization believed that lightning and the dead went hand in hand, and the lightning split the Earth and went into its very depths.
 And in the Middle Ages, people believed that the ringing of the Church bells expelled evil spirits.
 Thunder and lightning were both considered diabolical, so during a thunderstorm, monks continuously made efforts to ring bells.
 No wonder that most of the victims hit by lightning during the Middle Ages were bell-ringers!
 Are you feeling sorry for them?

 There are many people out there who have an irrational fear of lightning.
 This phobia is called keraunophobia.
 Would you like to know how many people are killed by lightning in the United States every year?
 Well, approximately 200.
 That’s quite a staggering number.
-Florida is known to be the Deadliest State, because it has twice as many lightning victims as compared to other states.
+Florida is known to be the Deadliest State because it has twice as many lightning victims as compared to other states.

 Do you think you will get hit by lightning?
 Well, the chances of that happening are 1 in 7,000,000.
 That’s about the same possibility as you dying from falling out of bed.
 But there are ways you can avoid getting hit by lightning.
 For instance, a major thing you should know about is that you should never ever talk on the phone while there is a storm raging outside.
 Cell phones attract lightning, and in fact, almost 1% of all lightning causalities in the United States were due to people talking on corded phones inside their homes during a thunderstorm.